Troubleshooting smart meter issues

 I’m worried that my IHD isn’t showing accurate information, how can I check?

-Most suppliers offer the ability to check your usage and the unit cost of gas and electricity online – via a website or app – so if you’d like another way of monitoring this, register with your supplier online or contact them direct.
+Most suppliers offer the ability to check your usage and the unit cost of gas and electricity online – via a website or app – so if you’d like another way of monitoring this, register with your supplier online or contact them directly.

 It is worth noting that the readings on your IHD can take longer to update than the ones on your meters - this is normal.